 The weekly meetings consisted of teaching, worship songs, and prayer.
 There were also testimonies and Bible study.
 One of the student leaders met with me and shared the gospel with me.
 I thought I already was a Christian and what he shared was old news.
 But I soon became disabused of this notion as I spent time with the Christians of Campus Crusade for Christ.

 During some of our group’s meetings we would break up into pairs and share what God had been teaching us in the Scriptures.
-I really struggled to share anything or even understand the notion of knowing God of God “teaching us” things.
+I really struggled to share anything or even understand the notion of a relational God who taught and instructed His people.
 Other students, however, spoke about God in a way that I had never known to be possible: they talked about God as though they had real personal knowledge of Him in their hearts and lives, that God played a key role in their thoughts and hopes, that God was the treasure of their lives.
 I began to wonder if I really ever was a Christian.

 At some point I learned that if one is to be a Christian, they must put God first in their life.
 And at the end the McDowell book, there was a prayer to surrender your life to Christ and put your faith in him.
 In the half-lit darkness of my dorm room, from the mattress of a twin bed, I prayed to God “Lord, I don’t know if I am a Christian yet, but I want to be one.
 I want you to be first in my life.”
 I believe that is when I became a Christian.